rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 1. Type `kubectl version`
 1. The result will be version numbers for numerous components
    1. Client versions are for the Kubernetes CLI
-   2. Server versions are for minikube
+   2. Server versions are for the Kubernetes server

 ![kubectl version](images/kubectlversion.png)